Huang-Hau-Shuan/Orbital25/milestone2.md

 Many of these official resources were difficult (or impossible) to find on official guidelines — they are often buried under `please refer to…` links or scattered across different department sites.
 To my surprise, I only found several of these most useful and practical guide pdfs via Google Images while searching for screenshots of their layout to design the simulated apps.

-**IT WOULD BE OF GREAT HELP FOR future students if NUS could integrate these valuable guides into its guide and time table, instead of empty `please refer to`s**.
+**IT WOULD BE OF GREAT HELP for future students if NUS could integrate these valuable guides into its guide and timetable, instead of empty `please refer to`s**.
 Even if these documents are created and maintained by different departments, unifying them under a single onboarding resource would be far more helpful for incoming freshmen.